suryakosaraju/NewsAPI-PWA/README.md

 By using a service-worker, we are able to store any static content and access the web app even while offline.
 Once we load the website, the service worker is registered and is the cache is updated everytime we reload the web app.
 This allows for the web app's loading time to match that of a native app.
 <br />
 <br />

+## Let's fire it up and get it running!

 ### To install any dependencies
 #### `npm install`
 <br />